mvuco00/nextjs-mui-page-template/README.md

 **config** → in the config folder you can set up env variables

-**assets** → in ihe src/public/assets folder you can add icons, images etc.
+**assets** → in the src/public/assets folder you can add icons, images etc.

 ## Getting Started